-Medical music therapy can enhance your quality of life, increase self-awareness, and prevent or manage a range of physical and emotional symptoms through the use of live music and interactions with your music therapist.
+Medical music therapy can enhance quality of life, increase self-awareness, and prevent or manage a range of physical and emotional symptoms through the use of live music and interactions with the music therapist.
 Our board-certified music therapists address physical, emotional, cognitive, social and spiritual needs of people of all ages.

 We use a wide variety of music depending on our patients’ preference and needs.
 No musical experience or background is necessary to participate in a music therapy session.
 Our repertoire includes country, rock, bluegrass, folk, musicals, gospel, jazz and more.

 What are the benefits of music therapy?

 Music therapists use the characteristics and elements of music to reduce pain, anxiety, agitation and stress; decrease any confusion; improve communication, self-expression and coping skills; enhance quality of life and spiritual comfort; increase a sense of control; provide socialization and stimulation; increase relaxation and overall wellness; elevate mood; and improve perception of treatment.

 For more information on music therapy please see the website of the American Music Therapy Association at www.musictherapy.org.

 Music therapy sessions typically occur in your room, where the music therapist may sing and play guitar or other instruments.

 You and your family are encouraged to engage in music making, or you may choose to just listen.
 No musical experience is required to participate in music therapy.
 Music is provided as part of other therapy treatments or as a therapy treatment of its own.

 Music alone is the therapy in many instances, such as a hymn providing spiritual comfort, a favorite song as distraction from pain or when music is used to calm agitation.